 In other words – we need to know which is our starting point.

 Of course, from a development point of view, it is much easier to start from scratch, but throwing away an already available resource is not a smart idea.
 The critical point here is that you keep the documentation of your old project.
-Having a statement of work (SOW), or at least a hand-drawn scheme would help the task of upgrading your exciting app tremendously.
+Having a statement of work (SOW), or at least a hand-drawn scheme, would help upgrade your exciting app tremendously.

-Developing a brand new live streaming platform, on the other hand, ensures complete interoperability with your exciting infrastructure, future-proofed framework, and more reliable support.
+On the other hand, developing a brand new live streaming platform ensures complete interoperability with your exciting infrastructure, future-proofed framework, and more reliable support.
 We can guarantee all that thanks to the very detailed prep work, part of which is the current questionnaire.

 2. What would you like to achieve by offering live video streaming to your audience?

-Each of the above mentioned could be a goal of its own.
-Most often, we are talking about a combination, focusing on one or two of these goals.
+Each of the above-mentioned could be a goal of its own.
+We often talk about a combination, focusing on one or two of these goals.
 To provide the optimum results for each scenario, we strive to offer each case’s most efficient solutions.
 In order to reach the desired target, the live video streaming platforms could vary from a simple web solution to a fully-fledged live video streaming app supporting millions of simultaneous viewers.
 It depends solely on the customer’s goals, intentions, and resources.

 3. Which platforms are you going to stream to?